vhartman/vhartman.github.io/multi-robot.md

 Learning and Intelligent Systems Group, TU Berlin, Germany</p>

 **Brief:**
 By factoring a bigger problem in several subproblems that can be solved with few robots, we can compose a solution to the original problem.
 We greedily choose subproblems and agents to solve them, and account for previously solved problems.
-This scales really well!
+We demonstrate this on multiple construction scenarios, and on a more classical task and motion planning problem: stacking boxes with real robots.

 **Abstract:**